edoriggio/ai-cup/README.md

 # USI 16th Edition AI Cup

+This repo represents my submission for the 2021 AI Cup.
+More information about how I solved the Cup can be found in the [docs](https://github.com/edoriggio/ai-cup/tree/main/docs) directory.

 ## How to run

 In order to start the TSP-solver, you need to run the following command inside of the root directory of the project: